alecryan88/one_bite/README.md

 ## Overview
 https://onebite.app is a mobile application created by Barstool Sports, a leading sports and pop culture media company.
 The mobile application allows users to review pizza restaurants in their area and give a short description of their experience along with an overall score.

 In this project, the user generated review data is collected via the One Bite REST API and staged in an Amazon S3 bucket.
 The data is then copied from the S3 bucket into Snowflake where it is transformed using dbt.
-The transformed models that have a specific tag in the dbt project are copied to a Google Sheet where [Tableau Public](https://public.tableau.com/app/profile/alec7813/viz/OneBiteMetrics/OneBiteMetrics) can connect and display the data for free.
+The transformed models that have a specific tag in the dbt project are copied to a Google Sheet where [my Tableau Public dashboard](https://public.tableau.com/app/profile/alec7813/viz/OneBiteMetrics/OneBiteMetrics) can connect and display the data for free.
 This entire ELT workflow is orchestrated by Apache Airflow running locally in Docker containers.

 ## Motivation
 The motivation for this project is primarily to gain experience using Apache Airflow, DBT & Snowflake.
 A secondary goal of the project is to showcase SQL and Tableau proficiency.